microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 You can profile a variant by adding the `--profile` flag and providing one batch size and sequence length combination.

 ### Benchmark All
-You can use `benchmark_all.py` to benchmark across various platforms and automatically store the results in a CSV file.
+You can use `benchmark_all.py` to benchmark across various options and automatically store the results in a CSV file.
 Here is an example.
 ```
 python3 -m models.llama.benchmark_all \
+    --hf-pt-eager \
+    --hf-pt-compile \
-    --hf-ort-model-path ./llama2-7b-fp16/ \
+    --hf-ort-dir-path ./llama2-7b-fp16/ \
-    --ort-model-path ./llama-2-onnx/7B_float16/ONNX/LlamaV2_7B_float16.onnx \
+    --ort-msft-model-path ./llama-2-onnx/7B_float16/ONNX/LlamaV2_7B_float16.onnx \
     --model-name meta-llama/Llama-2-7b-hf \
     --precision fp16 \
     --batch-sizes "1 2" \